lakshminaraayana/support-metrics/README.md

     1. Please install maven if it has not been installed.
     2. Ensure that a message "BUILD SUCCESS" is seen when the command is executed.
 4. Run the command - "sh target/bin/app" to start the web service
-    1. Ensure that a message "Jersey service startedß at http://localhost:9998/application.wadl." is seen when the command is executed.
+    1. Ensure that a message "Jersey service started at http://localhost:9998/application.wadl." is seen when the command is executed.
     2. Leave the terminal window as is, do not close it
 5. Open a new terminal window (#2) and run the command "curl http://localhost:9998/process/input.json"
 6. In the initial terminal window (#1), the result of the analyzing the cases will be seen.